kevin91nl/SECNN/README.md

 ```
 {
-    'text': 'This is a document about cats and dogs.
-Dogs are animals and cats too.',
+    "text": "This is a document about cats and dogs.
+Dogs are animals and cats too.",
-    'salient_entities': ['dogs', 'cats']
+    "salient_entities": ["dogs", "cats"]
 }
 ```